Jean8080/Jean8080.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is Jean Leong, a Project Controller at [Huawei](https://www.huawei.com/my/) based in Kuala Lumpur, Malaysia, who recently joined the company in January 2024.
+My name is Jean Leong, a Project Controller at [Huawei](https://www.huawei.com/my/) based in Kuala Lumpur, Malaysia.
 Holding a Bachelor’s Degree, I have completed a 7-month internship as a recruitment consultant prior to joining Huawei.

 I am also open to collaboration and training opportunities.
 My interests span across databases and recruiting, reflecting my professional background and aspirations.